mapster/node-todo/README.md

     * _Todo_ datastructure
     ```
     {
-        "_id": "some unique string identifier">
+        "_id": "<some_unique_string_identifier>"
         "text": "<the todo text>"
     }
     ```

 ## Development
 During development it is important to have a good process where the developer easily can test the implementation without hassle.
 This is why developers always should have a local development environment where the application can run so that one does not have to deploy to test it.
 With spring-boot you can launch your application as is on your development computer, and we recommend that you also set up the front-end application to facilitate integration